duaneandrea/duaneandrea/README.md

-Hello, I'm Duane Andrea! 👋
+Hello, I'm Simbarashe Duane Andrea! 👋
 Full Stack Web Developer | Machine Learning Enthusiast

 Welcome to my GitHub profile!
 I'm passionate about developing robust web applications and exploring the exciting field of machine learning.
 With over 8 years of experience as a Backend Developer, I have expertise in Node.js, PHP, and frameworks like Laravel, Symfony, Codeigniter, and NestJS.
 I also have deep knowledge in API design, cloud architecture using AWS and Docker, and database optimization.